spassvogel/gilles-game/docs/thoughts.md

     e.g. the 'arrow finder' trait logic needs to be in the BaseSceneController.
 - [x] Might need to seperate this stuff into different files.
 Find out if Typescript can do that.
 Answer: no it cant
 - [x] Store enemy definitions in definition file
+- [ ] Scene turns combat on when 1 or more enemies in scene
+- [ ] Scene turns combat off when combat is on and 0 enemies remain

 ### 23/8/2019 ADVENTURER STATS